edb-gjengen/wpdirauth/readme.txt

 == Changelog ==

+PLEASE NOTE Beta testers of the 1.7.X branch prior to version 1.7.5, you will need to deactivate wpdirauth before you updgrade to this latest version.
+Once you have installed and network activated the plugin, it will copy your options from their previous location to the sitemeta table.
+You will only need to do this once.
+This will also work for anyone who was using the 1.6.X branch or older and plans on using it in MULTISITE mode.

+= 1.7.6 =
+Corrected situation where a new authenticated user logging into a child site in a multisite network was added to the parent site, instead of the child site where they initiated the login.
+Also, somewhere along the way, I reintroduced a bug that when using authentication groups, the plugin would fail to redirect a successfully logged in user.

+= 1.7.5 =
+* MULTISITE support, bug fixes, security enhancements

+= 1.6.1 =
+* Corrected a bug that would prevent user profiles from successfully being found.
+Thanks go to jgiangrande for identifying the problem area.

-= 1.5.1 =
+= 1.6.0 =
-* Remove default password nag for wpdirauth accounts
+* Added `Add Dir Auth User` to Admin User menu.
+Now able to pre-add Directory Authenticated users and assign roles where previously users would have to log in first, and then have an admin change their role.

 = 1.5.2 =
 * Added ability to limit logins to specific AD groups.
 Fixed a bug that produced an incorrect filter when using a single Authentication Group

-= 1.6.0 =
-* Added `Add Dir Auth User` to Admin User menu.
-Now able to pre-add Directory Authenticated users and assign roles where previously users would have to log in first, and then have an admin change their role.

-= 1.6.1 =
+= 1.5.1 =
-* Corrected a bug that would prevent user profiles from successfully being found.
-Thanks go to jgiangrande for identifying the problem area.
+* Remove default password nag for wpdirauth accounts